 The Bylaws Committee was asked by the Policy Board at the January 24 Policy Board meeting to review the plan approval process because of concerns raised and expressed by neighborhoods working to obtain approval of their Phase II Neighborhood Action Plans from the Management Review Team.
-At the April 4 committee meeting we reviewed the draft distributed at the March 28 Policy Board meeting and provided the opportunity for follow-up suggestions submitted by participants.
-The draft was significantly revised but the overall conclusions and direction of the process have remained the same.
-The focus of the changed process is to try to bring departments in at an earlier stage of plan development and reduce the need for unnecessary meetings.
+The draft developed by the Committee changes the process by giving departments the opportunity to participate in the plan development process at an earlier stage and eliminating the need for a formal Management Review Team.